 Phone numbers deserve special attention.
 If you’re using call tracking numbers, you’ve got a decision to make.
 Different numbers on different platforms can confuse search engines, but tracking ROI matters too.
 My recommendation?
 Use your main number on major directories and save tracking numbers for paid advertising.

-Guess what?
 More isn’t always better.
 I’ve seen businesses with 200 low-quality citations perform worse than competitors with just 50 high-quality ones.
-Quality trumps quantity every single time.
+Quality beats quantity every single time.

 Quick Tip: Check a directory’s traffic before listing your business.
 Use tools like SimilarWeb or Ahrefs to verify the site actually gets visitors.
 If the domain gets less than 1,000 monthly visits, it’s probably not worth your time unless it’s hyper-relevant to your niche.

 The metrics that actually matter?
 Citation accuracy rate, citation volume on high-authority sites, and citation consistency across platforms.
-Track these monthly, and you’ll spot problems before they tank your rankings.
+Track these monthly, and you’ll spot problems before they hurt your rankings.

-Let me break down the difference because it’s key for your strategy.
-Structured citations are the ones you control—directory listings where you input your business information directly.
+The difference matters for your strategy.
+Structured citations are the ones you control: directory listings where you enter your business information directly.
 Unstructured citations are mentions in articles, blogs, or forums where someone else talks about your business.

 Structured citations are your bread and butter.
-They’re predictable, manageable, and you can ensure accuracy.
+They’re predictable, manageable, and you can make sure they’re accurate.
 You submit your information to a directory, they display it, done.
 These are the citations you’ll build proactively as part of your local SEO strategy.

-Unstructured citations?
-They’re the cherry on top.
+Unstructured citations are the cherry on top.
 When a local blogger mentions your restaurant in a “best brunch spots” article, that’s an unstructured citation.
-You can’t control the format, but these citations often come from high-authority, locally-relevant sources that Google loves.
+You can’t control the format, but these often come from high-authority, locally relevant sources that Google loves.

-Now, back to our topic.
-Building a citation strategy means focusing on structured citations first—get those foundational listings solid and consistent.
-Then work on earning unstructured citations through PR, community involvement, and creating remarkable experiences that people naturally write about.
+Building a citation strategy means focusing on structured citations first: get those foundational listings solid and consistent.
+Then work on earning unstructured citations through PR, community involvement, and creating experiences that people naturally write about.

-Right, let’s talk about where you should actually list your business.
-Not all directories are created equal, and some deserve your attention more than others.
-This section will save you countless hours of research and prevent you from wasting time on directories that don’t matter.
+Now let’s talk about where you should actually list your business.
+Not all directories are equal, and some deserve your attention more than others.
+This section will save you hours of research and keep you off directories that don’t matter.

-Setting up your profile is straightforward, but optimising it?
-That’s where most businesses drop the ball.
-Complete every single section—and I mean every single one.
+Setting up your profile is straightforward, but optimising it is where most businesses drop the ball.
+Complete every single section, and I mean every one.
 Business description, categories, attributes, hours, photos, services, products.
 Google rewards complete profiles with better visibility.

-That said, verification is your first hurdle.
-Google typically sends a postcard with a verification code to your business address.
-This can take 5-14 days, so start this process immediately.
-Some businesses qualify for instant verification through email or phone, but most need to wait for that postcard.
+Verification is your first hurdle.
+Google usually sends a postcard with a verification code to your business address.
+This can take 5 to 14 days, so start the process immediately.
+Some businesses qualify for instant verification through email or phone, but most have to wait for that postcard.

 Reviews on your Google Business Profile deserve special attention.
 They’re not just social proof; they’re ranking factors.
-Encourage satisfied customers to leave reviews, and respond to every review—positive or negative.
-Google tracks engagement, and businesses that respond to reviews typically rank higher than those that don’t.
+Encourage satisfied customers to leave reviews, and respond to every review, positive or negative.
+Google tracks engagement, and businesses that respond to reviews usually rank higher than those that don’t.

 The big four data aggregators in the UK and US markets are Acxiom, Factual, Infogroup, and Localeze.
 In the UK specifically, you’ll also want to consider 192.com and Yell.
 These companies feed data to major directories like Apple Maps, Bing Places, and countless smaller directories.

-Based on my experience, the ROI on aggregator services is solid for most businesses.
-A Moz Local subscription costs around £10-15 monthly and handles submissions to major aggregators and directories.
-Compare that to the time cost of manual submissions—probably 20+ hours if you’re thorough—and it’s a no-brainer.
+In my experience, the ROI on aggregator services is solid for most businesses.
+A Moz Local subscription costs around GBP 10-15 monthly and handles submissions to major aggregators and directories.
+Compare that to the time cost of manual submissions, probably 20+ hours if you’re thorough, and it’s an easy call.

 | Data Aggregator | Primary Markets | Key Directories Served |